LIME’S

 How we’re doing

-We began shipping North American freight from ports to our distribution centers on zero-emissions trucks and in Europe these trucks are using waste vegetable fuels, reducing carbon by 90%.
-We’ve started rooting out the need for high-emissions air shipping, and with really good success in 2024, but decarbonizing freight logistics is tough.
-We’re highly dependent on this industry decarbonizing, and we still have a long way to go.
+We began shipping North American freight, which make up half our shipments, from ports to our distribution centers on zero-emissions electric trucks.
+Our European freight, the other half of our port shipments, are using waste vegetable fuels, which reduces carbon by 90%-a combined average reduction between regions of 95%.
+We’re now using these lower-emissions trucks to move vehicles and parts from our distribution centers to the European cities we serve.
+We’ve also worked to root out the need for high-emissions air shipping, with really good success in 2024., However, decarbonizing freight logistics is tough.
+We’re highly dependent on the logistics- industry decarbonizing, and we still have a long way to go.

 Carbon impact of shipping by mode in 2023 (tCO2)